lumenplatform/lumen/CONTRIBUTING.md

   <!-- - [Signing the CLA](#cla) -->

 <!-- ## <a name="coc"></a> Code of Conduct
-Help us keep Nest open and inclusive.
+Help us keep Lumen open and inclusive.
 Please read and follow our [Code of Conduct][coc]. -->

 ## <a name="question"></a> Got a Question or Problem?

-**Do not open issues for general support questions as we want to keep GitHub issues for bug reports and feature requests.** You've got much better chances of getting your question answered on [Stack Overflow][stackoverflow] where the questions should be tagged with tag `nestjs`.
+**Do not open issues for general support questions as we want to keep GitHub issues for bug reports and feature requests.** You've got much better chances of getting your question answered on [Stack Overflow][stackoverflow] where the questions should be tagged with tag `lumenlms`.

 Stack Overflow is a much better place to ask questions since: